Park and Tree

 The City of Southgate Park and Tree Board is now accepting new members.

-The City of Southgate has been awarded Tree City USA award since 2005.
-16 years Tree City USA and 15 years Growth Award!
+The City of Southgate has been awarded the Tree City USA award since 2005.
+Tree City USA for 18 years and Growth Award for 17 years.
 Thanks to the Southgate Park & Tree Board for all their hard work!

 Hints from Your Park and Tree Board